drhsqlite/fossil-mirror/www/globs.md

     C:\...> fossil setting crlf-glob *,

-This works because the trailing comma prevents the command shell from matching any files, unless you happen to have files named with a trailing comma in the current directory.
+This works because the trailing comma prevents the glob pattern from matching any files, unless you happen to have files named with a trailing comma in the current directory.
 If the pattern matches no files, it is passed into Fossil's `main()` function as-is by the C